-In 1999, Congressman Brady, along with 92 cosponsors, introduced H.R.
-2128, (106th Congress), a revised version of the sunset commission legislation.
-This new bill contained provisions not found previously in H.R.
-2939.
-First, a new subsection was added under "Review and abolishment of federal agencies" relating to extensions that would have allowed the deadline for abolishment of the agency, absent congressional action to reauthorize it, to be extended for an additional two years if approved by a supermajority of the House and the Senate.
+In 1999, Congressman Brady, along with 92 cosponsors, introduced a revised bill, H.R.
+2128, (106th Congress), a revised version of the sunset commission legislation containing two noteworthy additions.
+First, a new subsection was added under "Review and abolishment of federal agencies" relating to extensions that would have allowed the deadline for abolishment of the agency, absent congressional action to reauthorize it, to be extended for an additional two years if approved by a super-majority of the House and the Senate.
 Second, a new section was added providing for compilation by the three congressional support agencies of a "Program Inventory."
 In language reminiscent of federal sunset measures dating back to the 1970s (including S. 2 in the 93rd Congress), the section would have directed the Comptroller General of the General Accounting Office and the Director of the Congressional Budget Office, in cooperation with the Director of the Congressional Research Service, to prepare an inventory of federal programs within each agency for the purpose of advising and assisting Congress and the commission in carrying out the requirements of the act.

-On June 28, 2001, Representative Brady, with 33 cosponsors, reintroduced virtually the same bill, now called the "Abolishment of Obsolete Agencies and Federal Sunset Act," in the 107th Congress as H.R.
+On June 28, 2001, Representative Brady reintroduced virtually the same bill, now called the "Abolishment of Obsolete Agencies and Federal Sunset Act," in the 107th Congress as H.R.
 2373.
 On April 23, 2002, the House Government Reform Subcommittee on Civil Service, Census, and Agency Organization held a hearing on H.R.
 2373, at which Texas Representatives Brady and Jim Turner, who had both served in the Texas legislature, testified in favor of the bill.
 The witness from the Office of Management and Budget (OMB) testified in general support of a sunset review process for the federal government.
 While acknowledging possible constitutional issues to be resolved, subsequently detailed in a letter from the Justice Department,9 the OMB spokesman noted that the sunset commission as outlined in the legislation was similar to the proposal for a sunset review board that President Bush endorsed during the 2000 campaign.
-Further, according to the testimony from OMB, a sunset review process could tie in with the President's Management Agenda (PMA), particularly in the government-wide initiative for budget and performance integration.10